cgruver/okd4-upi-lab-setup/README.md

 ### Or, more precisely...
 How to build your own desktop datacenter from scratch.

 ## I have written this guide from my own lab configuration.
-So, it is oppinionated toward a libvirt/KVM installation on CentOS 7.
+So, it is opinionated toward a libvirt/KVM installation on CentOS 7.

-## Note: Updated to support the OKD 4.5 GA release that just dropped.
+## Note: Updated to support the OKD 4.5 GA release.
 FCOS made some changes to how network interfaces are configured.
-This project is being updated to accomodate those changes.
-The deployment script has been modified to inject NIC configuration into the ignition files for the OKD nodes.
-The documentation will be updated soon.
+This project is being updated to accommodate those changes.

+## Note: Updated to implement iPXE installation for all hosts.

 __If you want to connect with a team of OpenShift enthusiasts, join us in the OKD Working Group:__